AnkeNiedermaier/attrib-set-handling-public/README.md

 ## Workflow
 The PythonPart is executed directly in ALLPLAN from the **Library palette**.
 In general, all PythonParts can be stated either with a **double-click** on the entry or per **Drag and Drop**.
 This shows the corresponding Properties palette and executes the skript.\
-he pallett consists of the two main parts
+The pallett consists of the two main parts
 - **Export templates** for the export to Excel
 - **Create/extend templates** for completion and creation of the ALLPLAN templates